 - Central Vieja

-I’ll save you the work of looking at a map; if you’re staying around the historical center of Guadalajara, taking a bus to Tequila from the Central Vieja station is the best choice.
+I’ll save you the work of looking at a map; if you’re staying around the historic center of Guadalajara (such as at Selina Guadalajara), taking a bus to Tequila from the Central Vieja station is the best choice.

 Otherwise, if you happen to be staying on the west side of Guadalajara, hopping on a bus from Zapopan will save you from battling traffic to get to Central Vieja, only to fight through that same traffic to arrive in Zapopan where the buses stop to pick up passengers.